Protect your rights and maximize your payout after a Georgia car accident. We answer key questions and show you how to build a strong insurance claim.

 Atlanta, GA 30371

-Visit the Georgia Department of Safety website for more information on open records available.
+Visit the Georgia Department of Safety website for more information on available records.

 Your car insurance policy is a binding legal contract between you (the insured), and your insurance company (the insurer).
 The policy binds them to provide property damage and personal liability coverage in the event of a car accident.

 In return, you’re required to cooperate in the investigation and processing of your accident.
-This cooperation requirement is normally fulfilled when you file a Notice of Occurrence Claim.
+This cooperation requirement is normally fulfilled when you file a Notice of Occurrence.

-The portion of your policy that requires you to cooperate with the investigation is contained in the Notice of Occurrence Claims Clause.
-It requires you to promptly notify your insurance company in the event of a car accident, and to then cooperate with them throughout their investigation of the accident.
+The portion of your policy that requires you to cooperate with the investigation is contained in the Notice of Occurrence clause.
+It requires you to promptly notify your insurance company in the event of a car accident, and to cooperate throughout their investigation of the accident.
 This is true whether you caused the accident or not.

 Contact your insurance company and report the accident immediately.
-Ask them to email or mail you the Notice of Occurrence form they use.
+Ask them to send you the Notice of Occurrence form they use.

 By cooperating with your insurance company and providing them with immediate notification, you give them the time they need to investigate the accident.
 While you may be sure the other driver was the one at fault, they may not agree.

 Delayed Symptoms: At the accident scene, the other people involved may have told you they were uninjured.
 But the onset of symptoms for some injuries can take hours or even days to appear.
-The people involved may not begin to experience pain or discomfort until later down the line.
+The people involved may not begin to experience pain or discomfort until later.

 No Insurance: The other driver may have been uninsured.
 If so, they certainly don’t want you to know it.
 This is especially true if the police were going to be dispatched to the scene.
 The uninsured driver may be ticketed, or depending on their record, even arrested.